aiman-al-masoud/deixiscript/docs/thesis/4-artificial-intelligence.md

 #### pros:
 - ability to reason and explain, with easily interpretable intermediate steps
 - rule modularity (rules are discrete and autonomous)
-- better suited for abstract problems with little data available (theorem proving)
+- better suited for abstract problems (theorem proving)
 #### cons:
 - not well suited to noisy datasets
-- hand-coded and hard-coded rules (usually)
+- (usually) relies on hand-coded and hard-coded rules
 - maintenance of rules is hard

-Typically associated to: Knowledge Bases, the Prolog Language and Expert Systems.
+Typically associated to: Knowledge Bases, Expert Systems, the Prolog Language.

 ### Sub-symbolic: